Blake-Madden/tinyexpr-plusplus/README.md

 ## Changes from TinyExpr

-Please refer [here](TinyExprChanges.md) for a list of changes from the original TinyExpr C library.
+Please refer [here](TinyExprChanges.md) for a list of changes from the original *TinyExpr* C library.

 ## Building

-TinyExpr++ is self-contained in two files: `tinyexpr.cpp` and `tinyexpr.h`.
-To use TinyExpr++, simply add those two files to your project.
+*TinyExpr++* is self-contained in two files: "tinyexpr.cpp and "tinyexpr.h".
+To use *TinyExpr++*, simply add those two files to your project.

 The documentation can be built using the following: